kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Sprint Retrospective
 ~~~~~~~~~~~~~~~~~~~~
 This sprint feels like it was unproductive, because there weren't any
-deliverables directly related to the Moonrocker's robot.
+deliverables directly related to the Moonrockers' robot.
 We did gain technical knowledge, though, to use toward developing for the robot.